yinxiangshi/SMAPI/docs/technical/smapi.md

 [crossplatforming info](https://stardewvalleywiki.com/Modding:Modder_Guide/Test_and_Troubleshoot#Testing_on_all_platforms)
 on the wiki for the first-time setup.

-1. Update the version number in `.root/build/common.targets` and `Constants::Version`.
+1. Update the version numbers in `build/common.targets`, `Constants`, and the `manifest.json` for bundled mods.
 Make sure you use a [semantic version](https://semver.org).
 Recommended format:

    build type | format                   | example
    :--------- | :----------------------- | :------